 - Thin Profile to Stick in Targets

-Bushcrafting and going into the woods is an activity that is hundreds of years old and closely and brightly linked to the national histories of North America.
-Going into the woods for a couple of days or weeks is growing in popularity, especially now with more people getting out of cities and going into the great outdoors.
+Bushcrafting and going into the woods is hundreds of years old and closely and brightly linked to the national histories of North America.
+Going into the woods for a couple of days or weeks is growing in popularity, especially with more people getting out of cities and going into the great outdoors.

 The Hults Bruk Aneby is a 20-inch, 2-lbs (axehead weight, total weight 2.75 lbs) all-purpose camp and bushcraft axe.
 This is the cream of the crop of bushcraft axes, a true “Goldilocks” axe that is neither too long nor too short, too heavy or too light for the tasks you’d mostly be doing while bushcrafting and backpacking.